 Digital vs. Visual Autocollimators

 Visual autocollimators rely on the operator's eye to act as the photodetector.
 Micro-Radian visual autocollimators project a pinhole image.
-The operator views the reflected pinhole images through an eyepiece.
+The operator views the reflected pinhole image(s) through an eyepiece.
 Because the human eye acts as the photodetector, resolution will vary among operators.
 Typically, people can resolve from 3 to 5 arc-seconds.
 Because the human eye is able to discern multiple images simultaneously, visual autocollimators are suitable for measuring multiple surfaces simultaneously.
 This makes them ideal alignment instruments in applications like aligning laser rod ends or checking parallelism among optics.
 Visual autocollimators can also be equipped with an eyepiece reticle for aid in lining up test optics to a master reference.
-All Micro-Radian visual autocollimators are focused on infinity for suitable use at any working distance.
-Click here for a selection of Micro-Radian visual autocollimators.
+All Micro-Radian visual autocollimators are focused on infinity, making them suitable for use at any working distance.

 Measurement of non-parallelism in windows, laser rod ends, and optical wedges by the two-face reflection method.

 Measurement of squareness of an outside corner by aperture sharing.

 Angle comparisons by aperture sharing.

 Checking right angle prisms for angular and pyramid errors.

 Micro-Radian is the only company that manufactures autocollimators with laser light sources.
 Micro-Radian laser autocollimators have emitted beams as small as 1.0 mm in diameter.
 These specialized instruments are designed for measuring small test parts including silicon components, miniature mirrors and lenses, and fiber optic components.
 They are also ideal any time very low noise measurements or very long distance measurements are desired.